agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 **Question #5.
 List your gene's co-ordinates within the genome assembly (possibly includes introns):**
 * Contig Accession:
 * 1st base of Start codon:
-* 3rd based of End codon:
+* 3rd based of Stop codon:
 * Strand:

 **Problem #2.
 How many exons are in your P450 gene?
 List their co-ordinates.
 Do you think your gene model is correct or do you have concerns about your exon detection and intron/exon boundaries?
 Why?**